Information Geometry and Asymptotic Theory for SMML Estimators: SMML and Exponential Families

+Unlike Theorems \ref{thm:smml:fr:equivalence}--\ref{thm:smml:consistency}, Theorem~\ref{thm:smml:polyhedra} is an exact finite-sample result for exponential families.
+It follows directly from affine comparisons of two-part codelengths in sufficient-statistic space and does not rely on the high-resolution Assumption \ref{ass:A7}.

+Figure~\ref{fig:smml:polyhedral} illustrates the exact exponential-family structure in Theorem~\ref{thm:smml:polyhedra} where the pairwise SMML codelength comparisons become affine boundaries in sufficient-statistic space, and~the resulting data-space cells are pullbacks under the sufficient-statistic map.
+Theorem~\ref{thm:smml:polyhedra} is the countable-data analogue of Dowty's polytope theorem for SMML estimators with continuous sufficient statistics~\cite{Dowty13}.
+In~both settings, pairwise comparisons of two-part codelengths become affine inequalities in sufficient-statistic space; the assertion probabilities provide the offsets, while differences between natural parameters determine the normal vectors of the separating hyperplanes.
+This affine structure also agrees with the general geometry of Bregman Voronoi diagrams, where nearest-codepoint comparisons for Bregman divergences become affine inequalities in suitable dual coordinates~\cite{BoissonnatEtAl10}.

-Thus each pairwise decision boundary is an affine hyperplane in count space, and each multinomial SMML cell is obtained by intersecting the multinomial lattice in the simplex with the corresponding finite collection of half-spaces.
-For a fixed finite codebook, the exact multinomial SMML partition may be viewed as a weighted logarithmic Voronoi partition in the sense of Alexandr and Heaton~\cite{AlexandrHeaton21}, with the assertion probabilities producing the affine offsets in the pairwise log-likelihood inequalities.
+For multinomial models, the~structure is especially transparent.
+In~the binomial case, the~sufficient statistic is one-dimensional, so each SMML cell is an interval of count values.
+For~a \(K\)-category multinomial model, each pairwise SMML boundary is an affine hyperplane in the count vector, and~each cell is obtained by intersecting the multinomial lattice with a finite collection of half-spaces.
+For~a fixed finite codebook, this is a weighted analogue of the logarithmic Voronoi partitions of Alexandr and Heaton~\cite{AlexandrHeaton21}.